Zytronium/atlas-music-player/README.md

 - `npm run dev`: Starts dev server with Hot Module Reloading on port 5173.
 Anytime a file changes, the changes will automatically be reflected in the browser
 - `npm run lint`: Run the lint checker with eslint to check for known linting issues
 - `npm run build`: Outputs the production files into the `dist` folder
-- `npm run test-dist`: Outputs the prod files into the `dist` folder AND runs an express server to preview it (since dev version can sometimes differ from the dist version)
+- `npm run dist-prev`: Outputs the prod files into the `dist` folder AND runs an express server to preview it (since dev version can sometimes differ from the dist version)
+> Note: `npm run dist-prev` does the same thing as `npm run build; npm run preview` from what I can tell, so I will stop including this in my future projects.

+**View the website in production here: https://atlas-music-player.zytronium.dev/**

 ---